Annual Robot Car Race

 Education in action

-The project also extended to other modules in the EEC degree programs over the years creating horizontal and vertical integration of learning content in the programs.
-The beginnings of the navigation system is introduced in the second year digital electronics module and the sensor design for the robot in the analog electronics module that runs concurrently with the microcontrollers module in the first semester of the third year.
+The project also extended to other modules in the EEC degree programs over the years, creating horizontal and vertical integration of learning content in the programs.
+The beginnings of the navigation system are introduced in the second-year digital electronics module, and the sensor design for the robot in the analogue electronics module runs concurrently with the microcontrollers module in the first semester of the third year.
 The robot forms the core of the design modules that are presented in the second half of the third year to teach proper systems engineering principles.
 Elements of the robot are also used as a platform for studying sophisticated control systems in the downstream Control Systems module.
-In 2020 we also started a Robot School community engagement project that is inspired by the Robot Race.
+In 2020, we also started a Robot School community engagement project that is inspired by the Robot Race.
 This team effort, which is managed by some of our postgraduate students, involves the second-year students in the Faculty as well as some of the final years who need to complete a work-integrated learning period.

-This unique, annual engineering-education-in-action event is not to be missed by anyone with a keen interest in the future of our South African engineering industry and the bright young talent that is graduating from our engineering programs at Tuks.
+This unique, annual engineering education-in-action event is not to be missed by anyone with a keen interest in the future of our South African engineering industry and the bright young talent graduating from our engineering programs at Tuks.

 A partnership with industry